Get your free pack of 72 customizable Instagram Stories templates now. Save time and look professional while promoting your brand in style.

 Is there an app for scheduling Instagram Stories?

-You can’t schedule Stories directly within Instagram.
-But you can use the Hootsuite app or dashboard to schedule Instagram Stories.
+You can’t schedule Stories ahead of time directly within Instagram.
+But you can use the Hootsuite mobile app or desktop dashboard to schedule Instagram Stories.
+As of May 2021, it is also possible to schedule and post Instagram Stories via Facebook Business Suite.

 Because of an Instagram API limitation, third-party apps and software can’t publish directly to Instagram Stories.
-This means once you create and schedule your Story, there are just a couple of extra steps to take directly within the Instagram app.
+This means once you create and schedule your Story, there are just a couple extra steps to take directly within the Instagram app.
+But don’t worry — the whole process is very quick and easy.

 Here’s exactly how it works.